DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "You're underestimating humans too much, demon."

-At her shock of magic disappearing, Kay stamped on floor and jumped at her.
+At her shock of magic disappearing, Kai stamped on floor and jumped at her.

 _Regardless how powerful her magic is._